What is Speak Up?

 We encourage you to use, discuss and write about the Speak Up national findings.
 If you would like to include the Speak Up data published in our national reports and presentations in your own research, please email the completed Speak Up permissions document to the Speak Up team.

-Can I use the surveys for my own research?
+Can I use Speak Up for my own research?

-The Speak Up surveys and findings are the intellectual property of Project Tomorrow and only the participating schools and districts have access to the surveys during the survey period.
+Speak Up questions and findings are the intellectual property of Project Tomorrow and only the participating schools and districts have access to Speak Up during the collection period.
+If you would like to use Speak Up during the open collection period, to collect data from a group of participants, please contact the Speak Up team at email@example.com.